 Research suggests that 120-1300mg of combined DHA and EPA per day is beneficial for children.
 However, it is still important to consult you doctor before starting you child on supplements if you have any concerns.

-Sona ZOMEGA SMOOTHIE provides essential Omega 3 Fatty Acids EPA and DHA in a sugar free, delicious smoothie that children love with added vitamins, in a ‘Tutti Frutti’ flavour.
+Sona ZOMEGA provides essential Omega 3 Fatty Acids EPA and DHA in a sugar free, delicious smoothie that children love with added vitamins, in a ‘Tutti Frutti’ flavour that can be taken straight from the spoon or mixed with smoothies or juices.
 Each 5ml serving provides 370mg of High Purity Omega 3 Fatty Acids in 1042mg of fish oil.

 Hegarty, B., & Parker, G. (2013).
 Fish oil as a management component for mood disorders – an evolving signal.
 Current Opinion In Psychiatry, 26(1), 33-40. doi: 10.1097/yco.0b013e32835ab4a7.

 Mori, T. (2014).
 Omega-3 fatty acids and cardiovascular disease: epidemiology and effects on cardiometabolic risk factors.
 Food Funct., 5(9), 2004-2019. doi: 10.1039/c4fo00393d.

 Nagakura, T., Matsuda, S., Shichijyo, K., Sugimoto, H., & Hata, K. (2000).
 Dietary supplementation with fish oil rich in ω-3 polyunsaturated fatty acids in children with bronchial asthma.
 European Respiratory Journal, 16(5), 861-865. doi: 10.1183/09031936.00.16586100